noobermin/lspreader/README.md

 lspreader
 =========

-A set of readers for the plasma code LSP's outputs.
+A set of readers and scripts for the plasma code LSP's outputs.

 Prerequisites
 -------------